ariasdiniz/macaw_framework/README.md

   context[:params]["key1"] # returns: value1
 end
 ```

+- The default number of virtual threads in the thread pool is 200.

 - Rate Limit window should also be specified in seconds.
 Rate limit will be activated only if the `rate_limiting` config
 exists inside `application.json`.